 At all times you must make the care of your patients your first concern by prioritising their needs.
 You should be able to justify your actions, if later called upon to do so.

 Remote consulting is inherently different from traditional consultations and doctors should be aware of the unique challenges.
 These include considering whether you have sufficient knowledge of the patient’s background/history (particularly if you can’t access their records) and ensuring that you have informed consent from the patient to consult with them in this way (i.e. that they know there are risks, which are accepted).
-You must ensure notes are made and (where possible) placed directly into the patient’s usual records, communicated to their usual team (with patient consent) and that safety netting, continuity of care and follow-up arrangements are clearly communicated to the patient and documented.
+You must ensure that notes are made and (where possible) placed directly into the patient’s usual records, communicated to their usual team (with patient consent) and that safety netting, continuity of care and follow-up arrangements are clearly communicated to the patient and documented.

 Practical issues such as connection or technological problems may also hamper the ability to undertake a remote consultation effectively.
 Doctors should ensure they assess all information about a particular patient carefully and that the patient’s consent to consult remotely is obtained prior to proceeding.
 Whilst there may be increased requests from patients for remote consultations, you must balance the overall suitability of this on a case-by-case basis.